TDarkShadow/iheartnewvegas/main.md

 ## Modding tips

-The following aren't strict rules, but tips to follow if you are new to modding Morrowind.
+The following aren't strict rules, but tips to follow if you are new to modding Fallout: New Vegas.

 - Always keep backup saves, particularly so when uninstalling or installing mods.
 - Read mod descriptions.
 They usually list requirements, compatibility with other mods, and known issues.
 User comments can also list issues and possible fixes, but take these with a grain of salt.
 Many users erroneously claim a mod isn't working, because of end user mistakes.